tailscale/security-policies/incident-disclosure/index.md

 * User action is needed to fix the vulnerability, and it is a critical or high impact vulnerability; or
 * We can confirm that tailnet metadata or data was visible to an unauthorized party.

-We respond to reported incidents, and resolve and determine impact as soon as possible.
-We do not provide guarantees on time to remediate.

 ### How we notify users

 To disclose security vulnerabilities, Tailscale publishes security bulletins publicly for a broad audience at [https://tailscale.com/security-bulletins/](https://tailscale.com/security-bulletins/).
 These can be consumed directly, via RSS readers or via social media bot accounts.